vinayvaddiparthi/airflow-on-kubernetes/README.md

 pip resolver (released 20.3) is not compatible with the current version of Apache Airflow used ([reference](https://airflow.apache.org/docs/apache-airflow/1.10.15/installation.html)).

 You should then have all the libraries required to run Airflow jobs in your local development environment.
+If the airflow command is not getting recognized, add ```PATH=$PATH:~/.local/bin``` to your zshrc or bashrc file and reload it.

 ### Meta database setup